microsoft/psi/Applications/Sigma/Readme.md

 }
 ```

-We also plan to publish to arXiv shortly a technical report with additional details about SIGMA's architecture, implementation and current functionality.
+We also plan to publish to arXiv a technical report with additional details about SIGMA's architecture, implementation and current functionality.
 Please stay tuned and watch the repo to be notified when this update happens.

 ## Contributing